Harshitapanchbhai/translator-website/README.md

 # LANGUAGE TRANSLATOR
-Language translator instantly translates words and  phrases from English to  other languages.
+Language translator instantly translates words and  phrases from one language to another.

 TRANSLATOR LOOKS LIKE: